Generalized linear models with spatial dependence and a functional covariate: Introduction

 The rest of this article is organized as follows.
-In Section~\ref{s2}, we outline the background of the Markov random field approach and propose the spatial generalized linear model with a functional covariate.
-We present an estimation strategy using composite likelihood in Section~\ref{s3}, and give theoretical results in Section~\ref{s4}.
-Results from a simulation study are provided in Section~\ref{s5}, and we give some concluding remarks in Section~\ref{s6}.
-Proofs of the main theorems are given in an appendix and proofs of lemmas and propositions are in the Supplementary Materials.
+In \autoref{s2}, we outline the background of the Markov random field approach and propose the spatial generalized linear model with a functional covariate.
+We present an estimation strategy using composite likelihood in \autoref{s3}, and give theoretical results in \autoref{s4}.
+Results from a simulation study are provided in \autoref{s5}. \autoref{s6} contains the practical applications of our model, covering applications to maximum temperatures and corn yield.
+Concluding remarks are given in \autoref{s7}.
+The proofs of the main theorems and the extension to expanding lattice context are provided in Section~S1 and Section~S5 of the supplement, respectively.